It doesn’t matter to us where you have studied, trained or worked – what matters most is that you are right for us and we are right for you.

 In 2022, we are partnering with national charity, Family Action’s HeadStart, a youth employability and volunteering programme designed to support young people to develop the skills, experience and confidence needed to secure and stay in employment.

-In this partnership we will support more than 80 young people with their progress into the workplace and employment during 2022, providing a combination of career workshops and discovery days, paid workplace experience placements and training for young people coming through HeadStart.
+In this partnership we are supporting 90 young people with their progress into the workplace and employment during 2022, providing a combination of career workshops and discovery days, paid workplace experience placements and training for young people coming through HeadStart.
 This ESG initiative is all about providing equality of opportunity to disadvantaged young people.

 We have established a partnership with Ark Globe Academy, a state school with over 1000 pupils and have run three career enrichment days for 50 pupils, have coached their marketing manager and each year host sixth form pupils for work experience.
 In 2019, we ran a pro-bono campaign to help celebrate their 10th Anniversary.